 One particularly large reason you may experience strong odours can simply come down to what type of bedding you’re using for your Guinea Pig’s cage.
 Some bedding options increase the rate of growth for bacteria, which will increase the odour.
 These bedding options have a much more likely chance of making your Guinea Pig sick as well.
 This makes it super important that they replaced with a fresh batch more often.
 The bacteria that grow in pee and poop can be very harmful and produce large amounts of ammonia which is very poisonous to your little piggie friend.

 So how do I fix this, you may ask?
 Well, even though we obviously sell them, we honestly can’t recommend them enough.
 Our suggestion to improve this issue is to purchase a cage liner.
 Before Teacup Nethies made cage liners, we bought them for our rabbits.
-We loved them so much; we ended up creating and designing our very own for our online pet store 😊.
+We loved them so much; we ended up creating and designing our very own for our online guinea pig and rabbit pet store 😊.